The SEC has charged two initial coin offerings with defrauding investors

 The Security and Exchange Commission today has charged both a diamond and a real estate initial coin offering scheme with defrauding investors.

 REcoin, which promoted itself as the first cryptocurrency-backed real estate company and DRC World, a diamond company, are owned by businessman Maksim Zaslavskiy.
-The SEC accuses Zaslavskiy of selling unregistered securities and coins that don’t exist to unsuspecting investors under these companise, according to a statement from the SEC.
+In a statement, the SEC accuses Zaslavskiy of selling unregistered securities and coins that don’t exist to unsuspecting investors under these companies.

 Zaslavskiy allegedly told these investors they could expect “sizeable returns” from each operation, all the while misstating how their money would be invested and misrepresenting how much had already been invested, according to the SEC.

-The U.S. government has since obtained an emergency court order to freeze Zaslavskiy’s and his companies assets.
+The U.S. government has since obtained an emergency court order to freeze Zaslavskiy’s and his companies’ assets.

 Though these appear to be the first initial coin offerings, or ICO’s, to come under fire for fraud, they certainly won’t be the last.